Poland Expense Reimbursement Policy

 Reimbursement & Taxability

-With proper documentation, the following expenses are not taxable to employees and deductible for the company:
+With proper documentation, the following expenses are not taxable to employees and are deductible for the company:

 • Travel (airfare, train, taxi, rental car)